pennythoughtss/c-/Five_Afternoons_at_Fredrick/README.txt

 /// TODO LIST ////

-- add le fred boy
+- have foxy drain power when he attacks

 - move to next night when you win
 - make a main menu